michaeljav/DataStructuresAlgorithmsByCourse/README.md

 ----> Call Stack
 this is where your code is read and executed.
 It tells you where you are in the program.

+---->Javascript is a single thread language that can be non-blocking?

+Asyncronous: for this we need javascript Run-Time environment which is part of the browser.
+Javascript Run-time environment is inside of the browser and has web apis, event loop , callback queue.
+This is not part of javascript

+//call stack

+//web api

+//callback queue

+// event loop